brooke007/brooke007/README.md

 ## Hi there 👋
 I am a backend and onchain developer.
 I'm interested in open source projects, cryptography, and project optimization.
-I'm also interested in many other things, such as origami, insects, literature, travel, music ...
+I'm also interested in many other things, such as origami, insects, literature, architecture ...

 Make something people want and change the world.